 Meet your city on two wheels

 As our global population becomes increasingly concentrated in cities, the case for cycling as an efficient, low-cost, healthy, zero-emission and socially cohesive mode of transport has become obvious.
+In London, this is evident in the Mayor’s recent ‘Liveable Neighbourhoods’ programme.
 For cities that share and invest in this vision of active urban mobility, Bike Buddies has the potential to help mobilise people, save money, reduce pollution and congestion, and improve both physical and mental health.